MLSAKIIT/devblogs-backend/README.md

 - `/get-featured-blog`: Retrieve featured blog posts
 - `/verify`: Verify JWT token

-For detailed API documentation, refer to the Swagger documentation (to be implemented).
+For detailed API documentation, refer to the Swagger UI at `/api-docs` when the server is running.

 ## Contributing